mosi-sol/live-contract-s3/02-Swap No Fee/readme.md

 # SWAP *ERC20*
 - deploy `erc20mock` contract , 2 times for `token a` & `token b`
-- deploy swap , put that 2 address as value's
+- deploy `swap` contract , put that 2 address as value's
 - don't forget to `approve` the *swap address* on that *2 mock* as *spender*
 - run `createValuetion` function as liquidity pool
 - with your test account or other account run `swap` function